-Morir Soñando (Milk and Orange Juice), an unusual mix, with a beautiful, poetic name is one of Dominicans’ favorite drinks.
+Morir Soñando (Milk and Orange Juice), an unusual mix with a beautiful, poetic name, is one of Dominicans’ favorite drinks.
 Truly heavenly.

-Morir soñando is uniquely-Dominican.
+The name Morir Soñando, at least, is uniquely-Dominican.

-It is one of a few dishes that don’t also exist in the rest of the Spanish Caribbean.
 I haven’t been able to track the origin of the drink, or how it came to acquire the name, but it’s clear that it has existed for generations in the Dominican Republic.

 Without the special order of preparation specified in the recipe the mix will curdle.
 Having all the ingredients cold before mixing is the trick.
-Sugar has nothing to do with it, so feel free to make yours with whatever sweetener you love.
+Sugar has nothing to do with it, so feel free to make yours with whichever sweetener you love.

 And trust me, it will be grand.

 Morir soñando is usually served as a dinner drink, or a mid-afternoon snack.

 As a bonus to the thirst-quenching, heat-busting goodness of this drink, it is also very nutritious, and perfect as a snack for the little ones.

 - 6 cups of whole milk